 The Adelaide Oval – the legendary cricket ground hosts interstate and international cricket matches in summer and AFL and state football games in winter.
 The Oval is also home to the statue of one of the greatest players of all, Sir Donald Bradman, and the Bradman Collection.

 Antique lovers will appreciate the Martindale Hall, an 1880 manor home, and The Carrick Home, a period home with nearly all the original contents and grounds intact!

 For live music lovers, The Governor Hotel, or “The Gov” as the locals call it, is Adelaide’s best live music venue with local and international musicians.

 One of Australia’s most loved cooks, Maggie Beer, has opened a culinary shop chocked full of local produce and merchandise.
 Tastings are available, as well as limited edition produce and cooking demonstrations.

 Kangaroo Island is home to sea lions, wallabies, koalas, birds, fish, and other marine life.
 You may even get to meet some of the little penguins on the Kingscote foreshore.
 Flinder’s Chase is the island’s largest park.
 Other attractions include Remarkable Rocks and The Admiral Arch.
 We suggest at least an overnight in a local homestay on Kangaroo Island.

-Adelaide is also the gateway for the famous Ghan Train which goes to Alice Springs and up north to Darwin.
+Adelaide is also the gateway for the famous Ghan Train, which travels to Alice Springs and up north to Darwin.

 Whether you are from Phoenix, Montreal, or in-between, this region is well worth a good 4-day stopover to experience all it has to offer.